-Teacher Preparation: Review the lesson and consider content that requires scaffolding (support) to English speakers of other languages (ESOL) such as bringing in realia or images of uncommon words, prepping for reviewing grammar or pronunciation rules, or considering practice activities and resources.
+Teacher Preparation: Review the lesson and consider content that requires scaffolding (support) to English speakers of other languages (ESOL) such as bringing in realia or images of uncommon words, prepping review of grammar or pronunciation rules, or considering practice activities and resources.
 Gagné’s (1985) nine events are iterative meaning you can jump around.
 For example, you might need to gain attention or provide feedback at different moments in a lesson.
 Also, ongoing assessment should occur for formative assessment checks in addition to summative assessment (test of everything they learned) at the conclusion.

 Gain Attention: (Simple strategies) Show images or items you plan to discuss in the lesson.
 Practice pronouncing them.
 Ask if they are familiar with them.
-(Complex strategy) Role-play activity with ESL teachers to demonstrate the situation.
+(Complex strategy) Role-play activity with ESOL teachers to demonstrate the situation.

 State Objective: Write the objectives on the board and check them off as you cover them.
 This helps the learner know what has been covered.
 Simplify the language of the objectives, so students will understand them.
 Use drawings for beginning levels.
 See the list of verbs for language objectives below.*

 Stimulate recall of prior learning: Have you ever_____?
 Share experience.
 Tell me about ____.
 Use brainstorming to illustrate information on whiteboard.
 This will tap into their prior knowledge and ready their brain to receive related information for enhanced storage and retrieval.